SeanWallach/Grocery-App/README.md

 Add and delete your grocery items from a list.

-Queries OpenAI API to generate grocery item images, and attache image to respective items in the list.
+Queries OpenAI API to generate grocery item images, and attaches image to respective items in the list.

 Request a Meal Plan - querries the OpenAI API GPT-4 text model to organize ingredients and generate a meal plan